CEREMONIES AND RITES AT THE ASSUMPTION CATHEDRALClose

 Not only was the Assumption Cathedral the All-Russian cathedral church, but also it was an important public place, where grand ceremonies and rites of the national significance were conducted.

-The first rite of inauguration of the grand prince in the Assumption Cathedral was carried out on 4 February 1498.
-During the ceremony Ivan III solemnly bestowed ancient regalia—barmy (regalia collar) and the Cap of Monomach—to his grandson Dmitry.
+The first rite of the inauguration of the grand prince in the Assumption Cathedral was carried out on 4 February 1498.
+During the ceremony, Ivan III solemnly bestowed ancient regalia—barmy (regalia collar) and the Cap of Monomach—to his grandson Dmitry.
 There was no such a title in Russia before, as the title of grand prince was only inherited along with the patrimonial estate.
-And during the Mongol invasion yarlyk (edict of the Horde Khan) was given to princes in the Horde allowing them to govern a certain territory.
+And during the Mongol invasion, yarlyk (edict of the Horde Khan) was given to princes in the Horde allowing them to govern a certain territory.

 The inauguration of the young Ivan IV, which took place in the Assumption Cathedral on 16 January 1547, was a key event in Russian history.
 The titles of tsar and sovereign were solemnly and formally adopted at the ceremony.
 A pectoral cross, indicating of the sanctity of the Royal power, was incorporated as regalia along with sceptre and chain.
 Later the solemn rite of anointing with holy oil, symbolizing deity of the tsar’s power, was introduced at the inauguration ceremony of Fyodor, the grandson of Ivan IV.
-Boris Godunov at his inauguration on 1 September 1598 was given the orb along with the scepter.
-It represents an ancient symbol of power of Byzantine emperors.
+Boris Godunov at his inauguration on 1 September 1598 was given the orb along with the sceptre.
+It represents an ancient symbol of the power of Byzantine emperors.
 The last inauguration was a joint enthronement of the young rulers Ivan and Peter, sons of Alexey Mikhailovich, in 1682.

 In 1721, Peter I was invested with the title of emperor.
 He declared Russia an empire and introduced the ceremony of coronation.
 The rite was carried out for the first time for Catherine I, who was bestowed with the crown by her husband Peter I. The last sovereign to be crowned in the cathedral was Emperor Nicholas II.
 His coronation took place on 14 May 1896.

 Hierarchs of the Russian Church—metropolitans and patriarchs—were conferred titles at the Assumption Cathedral.
-Until the mid 15th century Russian metropolitans had to visit the Patriarch of Constantinople to obtain the title.
+Until the mid-15th-century Russian metropolitans had to visit the Patriarch of Constantinople to obtain the title.
 In 1448, Metropolitan Jonah was elected at the cathedral for the first time by the Council of Russian bishops.
 This marked the beginning of the independence of the Russian metropolis from Constantinople.
 Anointing of the first Russian patriarch Job by Jeremias II Tranos, the patriarch of Constantinople, took part at the Assumption Cathedral on 26 January 1589 in the presence of Tsar Feodor Ivanovich.